aaronbloomfield/pdr/labs/lab05/index.md

 The objective of this lab is to understand the runtime characteristics and trade-offs between normal Binary search trees and AVL trees.
 You will have to implement a Binary search tree, an AVL tree, and compare their results with the test program for the three provided test files.

 Both trees must implement their respective class definitions in [BinarySearchTree.h](code/postlab/BinarySearchTree.h) and [AVLTree.h](code/postlab/AVLTree.h).
 However, you are free to add as many other member functions as you wish.
-Note that we have provided an implementation of `remove()` in [AVLTree.cpp](code/postlab/AVLTree.cpp), but you must still implement `remove()` for the Binary search tree.
+Note that we have provided implementations of `remove()` in [BinarySearchTree.cpp](code/postlab/BinarySearchTree.cpp) and [AVLTree.cpp](code/postlab/AVLTree.cpp).

 Do NOT alter [TreePathTest.cpp](code/postlab/TreePathTest.cpp).
 This program will be used to run automated tests on your implementations.
 Do not change it.